 A guide dog is one of the most valuable and rewarding investments you can make in your future.
-That’s because these dogs provide independence and mobility to those who depend on them the most.
+That’s because these dogs provide independence and mobility to those who depend most on them.
 From taking a walk with your best friend to working in a restaurant or grocery store, a guide dog can provide independence and freedom to those who depend on it most.

 A guide dog is specifically trained to avoid roads, stairs, drop-offs, or even busy sidewalks with no sidewalk.
 They’re also taught to safely navigate through crowds and traffic and to stay out of the way of other dogs or people.

 These dogs must be able to work independently.
-This means they’re responsible for following their owner’s directions while at the same time avoiding obstacles such as poles, trees, bushes, trash cans, vehicles and more.
-They have a responsibility to respect safety precautions so that they don’t cause a distraction for their owner while crossing the street, going upstairs or entering a building.
+This means they’re responsible for following their owner’s directions while at the same time avoiding obstacles such as poles, trees, bushes, trash cans, vehicles, and more.
+They are responsible for respecting safety precautions so that they don’t cause a distraction for their owner while crossing the street, going upstairs, or entering a building.

-Most guide dogs learn basic obedience commands at an early age to be easily controlled in any situation.
-No matter where you are, you’ll always have the ability to get your best friend’s attention and give them direction with hand signals or verbal cues.
+Most guide dogs learn basic obedience commands early to be easily controlled in any situation.
+No matter where you are, you’ll always be able to get your best friend’s attention and give them direction with hand signals or verbal cues.

 How They Help People Navigate the World Around Them

 Many blind or visually impaired people use their other senses, such as hearing and touch, to navigate different environments.
 Guide dogs allow individuals to focus on these helpful senses while at the same time taking away the stress and worry concerning how they’re going to get around.

 Guide dogs are often taught to follow their owner’s every command, regardless of location or environment.
 They understand language and hand gestures directed through crowded areas or down specific streets with very little trouble.
 Their strong sense of smell is also helpful in identifying obstacles in a complex environment, such as a hydrant or pole on the sidewalk.